-1 year hour Prerequisites: 16402 Management 2, 16113 Construction 3P or 16102 Construction 2F
+Prerequisites: 16402 Management 2, 16113 Construction 3P

 Organisations as systems, company objectives, management of organisations to achieve objectives, management practice, personnel management and basic industrial relations, quality control and safety, site management, construction planning and time control.

 The principles and practice of the writing and interpretation of specifications for building work; the impact of standard codes and building regulations; developments in the standardisation and computerisation of specifications.
 The administration of contracts.
 By case studies, an examination of the administrative requirements for efficient contracts.